Feeding dogs, especially large breeds, can really add up. Have you considered your budget? Good quality food costs more, but is well worth it.

 Some dogs require daily brushing, others only once a week.
 Some require regular clipping.
 How much time and money (if you opt for a groomer) can you devote to ensuring your new dog is clean and free of mats?

 A new puppy will not be able to hold his bladder or bowels for 10 hours.
 Do you have someone who can let him out while you’re at work, until he gains bladder control?

 Dogs are social animals that need daily human contact.
 Have you done the research to match up your lifestyle with the dog you want?
 Your decision cannot be made based on appearances alone.
 Certain dogs have certain needs.
 Can you meet them?

 It’s important to consider your family before adopting a dog.
 Do you have young children?
-While a toddler and a puppy make for great photo opportunities, it will be important to teach your child the proper way to handle and care for a pet.
+It will be important to teach your child the proper way to handle and care for a pet.
 There are numerous books available to teach your children how to safely interact with dogs.
 The book Tails Are Not For Pulling is an excellent resource for toddlers.
-As a general rule, if your child is under six years old, it’s best to adopt a dog that is over two years old.